Juanelorganelo/uniq/README.md

 ## Algorithms
 - Brute force
-- External sort (originally with Lose Tree but changed to use a min heap)
+- External sort (originally with Lose Tree but changed to use a min heap) Key is to dump chunks into separate files so we can load them concurrently and merge them with k-ways (previous version couldn't handle that since you need to keep the file sorted which is more difficult for a single file since you have to compare what you're adding with what's already stored) this is IMO the differentiator.

+  The use of a MinHeap for sorting is clever, though any data structures with a similar invariant would do (such as a Loser Tree)
 > NOTE: The MinHeap is unoptimized.
 Still the algorithm is muuuuuuuch faster

 ## References